‘welcome to subirdia’ by john marzluff: birds that adapt to life with us

 No answer or feeling shy?
 Just say something like “count me in,” and I will but an answer is more fun.
 I’ll draw a random winner after entries close at midnight Sunday, November 1, and notify them by email.
 Good luck to all.

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2015.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the October 26, 2015 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the Oct.
+26, 2015 show using the player near the top of this transcript.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (All illustrations by Jack DeLap, from “Welcome to Subirdia.”
 Used with permission.
 Disclosure: Purchases from Amazon links yield a small commission.)